adobe/umapi-cli/README.md

   -h, --help                    Show this message and exit.
   -f, --format csv|json|pretty  Output format
-  -o, --out-file FILENAME       Write output to this filename
+  -o, --out-file FILENAME       Write output to this filename -g, --in-group GROUP          Limit query to members of GROUP
 ```

 Names of columns/fields when writing to CSV or JSONL are the same.